 This type of design review is a meeting where designers and engineers check the product’s design before moving forward.

-1. Preliminary design review – An early check of the basic concept.
-The team reviews goals, direction, and key design ideas before moving forward.
+- Preliminary design review – An early check of the basic concept.
+In this concept design review, the team reviews goals, direction, and key design ideas before moving forward.
+This helps confirm that project objectives are clear and achievable.

-2. Critical design review – A later-stage review focused on final details.
-The team checks if the design is ready for production and spots any last issues.
+- Critical design review – A later-stage review focused on final details.
+The team checks if the design is ready for production and spots any last issues, using the feedback to promote continuous improvement across the project.

-3. Formal design review – A structured meeting where the team looks at cost efficiency, task management, and risk management.
-They also review key aspects of the design, such as function, safety, and appearance, to keep the project on track.
+- Formal design review – A structured meeting where the team looks at cost efficiency, task management, and risk management.
+They also review key aspects of the design, such as function, safety, and appearance, to keep the project on track and gain valuable insights for the final design.

-These reviews boost collaboration between teams and help everyone agree on what works and what needs to change.
-They give product teams and engineers a clear view of the design before it goes any further.
+These reviews boost collaboration between teams and help everyone agree on what works and what needs to change during the product development process.

 Stakeholder Design Review